A Little Background

 Research has demonstrated that children who start school behind tend to stay behind.
 This is especially true for many children living in poverty yet their opportunities for attending quality child care are limited.
 The amount paid by the federal child care subsidies (the CAPS program) that helps low-income families pay for child care is not sufficient for the children to attend the quality-certified programs they need.
 The Hope for Babies scholarships bridge the gap between the cost of quality child care and the amount paid for by the CAPS subsidy plus the parent’s co-pay.
 A generous grant from the Newland Foundation kicked off the 2009 fund-raising campaign for this new program.

 In 2010, under its new name, the name Nancy Travis Hope for Babies/Care for Kids, the organization acquired its own 501 c-3 status, developed a governing board, and assumed administration of the project.
-In 2013, the board decided to shorten the name to Nancy Travis Childcare Project (NTCP).
+In 2013, the board decided to shorten the name to Nancy Travis Childcare Project (NTCP), and that funds would be granted through partnering agencies as scholarships for children 0-3 to attend Georgia Quality Rated Childcare facilities.